pulldown-cmark/pulldown-cmark/fancy-regex/README.md

 This module contains a hybrid regex implementation, designed to support a relatively rich set of features.
-In particular, this implementation uses backtracking to implement "fancy" features such as look-around and backtracking, which are not supported in purely NFA- based implementations (exemplified by [RE2](https://github.com/google/re2), and implemented in Rust in the [regex](https://crates.io/crates/regex) crate).
+In particular, this implementation uses backtracking to implement "fancy" features such as look-around and backtracking, which are not supported in purely NFA-based implementations (exemplified by [RE2](https://github.com/google/re2), and implemented in Rust in the [regex](https://crates.io/crates/regex) crate).